genomicsITER/RSV/README.md

 <a name="PCR-primers"></a>
 **PCR primers**

 PCR primers from Davina-Nunez et al. [7] have been used.
-Primers allows the splitting into two pools of non-consecutive amplicons (odd-numbered amplicon primers in pool-1; even-numbered amplicon primers in pool-2).
+These primers allows the splitting into two pools of non-consecutive amplicons (odd-numbered amplicon primers in pool-1; even-numbered amplicon primers in pool-2).

 <p align="center">
   <a href="#RSV" title="Up">